 Lean Startup Methodology

-A systematic approach to building startups and launching new products that shortens development cycles and rapidly discovers if a business model is viable.
+A systematic approach to building startups and launching new products that shortens development cycles and rapidly discovers whether a business model is viable.

 Core Principle